 Noise and refinement?
 Driven with restraint on smooth roads, the E-Class is very quiet.
 When the going’s rough, though, the wind and tyre roar can be aggressive intruders, especially on the E 250 with its low profile Bridgestone Potenza RE050A tyres – 245/40 R18 up front and 265/35 R18 at the back.

-That’s not exactly what you’d expect from a car bearing the three-pointed star, that’s for sure, and you’d be surprised to find that the 5 Series is marginally more refined, though not nearly as comfortable.
+That’s not exactly what you’d expect from a car bearing the three-pointed star, that’s for sure, and you’d be surprised to find that the 5 Series is marginally more refined, and even more comfortable.
 Bosses, get the driver to take things slowly, and swap the high performance tyres for comfort-biased ones, for the E-Class is not built for corners, nor should it be equipped for such antics.

 Up front, the sombre black dashboard – now mostly covered in leather – is an object lesson in quality, not clarity.
 There’s a clinical efficiency to the general button layout – with crisp switchgears and nice instruments – but the COMAND system is still as clunky to use now as it was when it was first introduced.